-Status of chemical inventory submissions: Pendleton has gone over the produc t registration procedure and in the future, OSP will be asking if the PIs will be using any hazardous chemicals.
+Status of chemical inventory submissions: Pendleton has gone over the project registration procedure and in the future, OSP will be asking if the PIs will be using any hazardous chemicals.
 If they are, OSP will submit a list of what is being used to Pendleton.
 This procedure will serve as a way to get more information for the inventory list.
 Pendleton has compiled a list of ten buildings on campus that need to have an inventory list.
 She will submit the list to the Deans, etc., in each building.
 The inventory list will allow people to possibly use a chemical from another department rather than ordering the same item for their department.

 New Business

 Discussion of scope of the EHS Committee.
 Is additional membership necessary to have the appropriate outreach for the scope? - there is a one-page document from a couple of years ago that has a fairly broad description of the committee. - The committee reports to the University president once a year. - Finnegan – I can tell a difference on campus now that the committee has been active; things are much better. - Lindquist – We should include the Deans in the distribution of the report. - Nursing should be added. - The Lab Safety Committee should be reinstituted. - College of Business should also be included. - Nursing, Education – all academic Deans should be included.
 Perhaps not include Graduate Studies. - Besides lab safety, EHS includes fire safety and inspection, AEDs, and lab safety. - Mahalingam – Include academics; College of Science, College of Nursing, College of Engineering, College of Business, and College of Education; or a designated representative from the Dean.

-- After an audit, the high risk areas will be presented to the Dean so they can address and correct any issues.
+After an audit, the high risk areas will be presented to the Dean so they can address and correct any issues.
 Prior to the next audit, the Dean will be notified so they can be sure that items from the last audit have all been addressed. - Separate the list of audit issues between high risk and low risk so the high risk items can be identified easily and fixed quickly. - Lindquist is a representative for all research centers on this EHS Committee.
 To get all Center Directors together would be difficult.
-He can relay any information to them during the regularly scheduled Center Directors’ meeting. - The current membership names need to be updated. -Provost?
+He can relay any information to them during the regularly scheduled Center Directors’ meeting.

+The current membership names need to be updated. -Provost?
 Dr. Curtis has never attended a meeting.
 The former Provost, Dr. Karbhari, did get directly involved to get things going.
 At that time, the VP level of involvement was required to get things going and accomplished. - Forward policies to the President, Dr. Altenkirch, and the Provost, Dr. Curtis, for approval. - Include Athletics?
 Dean of Students interacts with them and will forward pertinent information to them.
 Facilities handles fertilization of the fields, etc. Athletics maintains their own grass but the chemicals are put down by facilities.

 - Pendleton and Hyatt will discuss Athletics and decide if Athletics needs to be represented.